On The Horizon: Cubs vs. Dodgers series preview

 Up next

-The Cubs head to Oakland for a three-game series against the Athletics which begins Monday evening.
+The Cubs have Monday off, then host the San Diego Padres in a three-game series which begins Tuesday evening.

 Poll